-The treatment, which may be given in addition to the usual care at your hospital, are: Colchicine (an anti-inflammatory), baricitinib (a treatment for rheumatoid arthritis) and/or aspirin.
-You may also receive a mixture of two antibodies which have been designed to neutralise the coronavirus (called monoclonal antibodies, or Mab for short).
+The treatments, which may be given in addition to the usual care at your hospital, include Baricitinib (in UK only), infliximab (outside UK only) (both treatments for rheumatoid arthritis) or high dose dexamethasone (if you have low oxygen levels; outside UK only).
+You may also receive a mixture of two antibodies which have been designed to neutralise the coronavirus (called monoclonal antibodies, or Mab for short; UK only).
 At present, we don't know whether any of these are effective in treating COVID-19.
 However, the side-effects are well-known from other uses (except for the Mab which is a new treatment) and your doctor will be able to monitor you appropriately.
+At some sites we may also assess other treatments; further details are on the last page and your study team can tell you if this is relevant for you or not.